 The SROI assessment excludes indirect costs which would not be part of a 'mainstreamed' version of This-Ability.
-This implies an average cost per participant of £10,066.
-Finally, because the SROI focuses on outcomes for just 60 This-Ability participants who have exited the project this amount is grossed up to estimate a level of expenditure for 60 participants.
-This gives an estimated expenditure amount of £603,984.
+This implies an average cost per participant of £8,667.
+Finally, because the SROI focuses on outcomes for just 235 This-Ability participants who have exited the project this amount is grossed up to estimate a level of expenditure for 235 participants.
+This gives an estimated expenditure amount of £2,036,655 which is used in the SROI calculation (Section 5.2).